sddevelopment-be/penguin-pragmatic-patterns/src/X_Appendix/Learning_Materials/long_form/README.md

 ### The Pragmatic Programmer, 20th Anniversary Edition: your journey to mastery,
 Thomas, D.; Hunt, A. (2019) [The Pragmatic Programmer, 20th Anniversary Edition: your journey to mastery](https://pragprog.com/titles/tpp20/the-pragmatic-programmer-20th-anniversary-edition/).
 Addison Wesley

+One of the best books on software development out there.
+Andy and Dave take us through how they think about software development.
+Written in a highly practical, down-to-earth, and conversational style, everyone working in software development should read this revised classic.

 ### New Programmer's Survival Manual: Navigate Your Workplace, Cube Farm, or Startup
 Carter, J. (2011) [New Programmer's Survival Manual: Navigate Your Workplace, Cube Farm, or Startup](https://pragprog.com/titles/jcdeg/new-programmer-s-survival-manual/).
 The Pragmatic Bookshelf.